 "For example, people with limited hand function may use a keyboard with large keys or a special mouse to operate a computer, people who are blind may use software that reads text on the screen in a computer-generated voice, people with low vision may use software that enlarges screen content, people who are deaf may use a TTY (text telephone), or people with speech impairments may use a device that speaks out loud as they enter text via a keyboard."

-Print - Two weeks, two renewals
+Print - Two weeks, three renewals

 Kits - One week, two renewals

-VHS/DVD - One week, two renewals
+DVD - One week, two renewals

 All teaching materials are searchable in McConnell Library's Online Catalog.